LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W07-D1-Tables.md

 ## Announcements

-- Look at someone's lab 5.
 - Review due dates (lab and quiz).
-- Ask about progress on term projects.
+- Are there any questions on lab 5?
+- How is the term project coming?